top of page

 Kerala Highlights

-• Fort Kochi – A really cute city with cobbled streets and Portuguese architecture, art museums and trendy cafes.
+• Fort Kochi - A really cute city with cobbled streets, Portuguese architecture, art museums, and trendy cafes.
+Make sure to try to catch a Kerala Blasters match!

 • Neyarr Dam Sivananda Ashram – This is a peaceful Ashram in far South Kerala, and if you want to experience an ashram I can personally vouch that Sivananda is in no way 'culty' like many others.

-For more details on how to visit these Kerala highlights, check out my previous article: Coming home to Kerala: A 10-day itinerary through God's Own Country.
+For more details on how to visit these Kerala highlights, check out my previous article: The Ultimate Guide for Independent Travel in Kerala.

 A yoga philosophy class in Sivananda ashram